Sprint retrospective templates

-FLAP.
-DAKI.
-4 Ls.
-If you are part of an agile team, you might be familiar with this assortment of acronyms as techniques for retrospective discussions.
+Sailboat.
+Hot air balloon.
+Mountain climbing.
+Are you picturing adventurous excursions?
+Possibly.
+But if you are part of an agile team, you might be familiar with these terms as techniques for retrospective discussions.
 Using memorable frameworks like these can help to shape your retrospectives, so it is easier to glean insights into your goals, obstacles, and achievements — and improve future sprints.

 Sprint retrospectives are most popular among scrum teams, but any agile team can hold retrospective meetings to reflect on other types of work — like recent releases or key projects.
 To encourage open and fruitful discussions, many teams rely on creative frameworks guided by visual tools or templates.